TabularLang/CoreTabular/README.md

 tc.exe gives command line options. tc.exe --help gives a summary of tabular syntax

+Models may be written a comma separate .csv files or tab separated .txt files.
+The latter have the advantage that fields containing "," need not be wrapped in quotes ("...").

 #Samples:

-The project comes with two sample application, Samples\TrueSkill and Samples\Faithful.
+The project comes with two sample applications in folders Samples\TrueSkill and Samples\Faithful.
 Each contains a script run.bat that invokes the Tabular compiler tc.exe to compile the model (from Tabular to Infer.NET) and run inference.